williamthome/williamthome/README.md

 ## About me

-I'm a junior full-stack developer in learning, and guitarist.
+I'm a junior full-stack developer in learning and guitarist.

 - 🔭 I’m currently working at [Abensoft](https://abensoft.com.br/);
 - 🌱 I’m currently learning Erlang, Zotonic, Elixir and Phoenix Framework;